Written by Robin Frey and Charlie Wettlaufer

 - “When using CBD full spectrum make sure its under 0.3% THC (anything over that is classified as psychoactive cannabis) .
 You’ll want to get test results from your provider for EACH batch you purchase.
 This is most important while using full spectrum CBD.” – Timothy Nickerson, Maine Juice Co.

-We have a CBD thread already going on the Goodnature Community Forums, we invite you to ask the group your questions, share your experiences and voice your thoughts!
+What do you think?
+Come over to our Goodnature Juicing Facebook Group to join the discussion!
+We invite you to ask the group your questions, share your experiences and voice your thoughts!